silecs/moodle-mod-alternative/src/alternative/doc/doc_teacher.md

 #### View registrations
 This table displays the registrations, one option by row.
-All the sudents registered to the same option are listed in the same row.
+All the sudents that registered into the same option are listed in the same row.

 #### View teams
 This table displays the registrations, one team by row.